Warehouse Accident Claim London

 How was Mr V affected by these injuries?

 Mr V was off work for nearly 3 weeks after his injury initially.
 When he returned to work, he was wearing a boot for up to 6 weeks and so walking was challenging.
 He also avoided carrying any products.

 It was approximately 3 to 4 months before he was able to participate in all activities around the workshop.
-He had some problems at his workplace and therefore he resigned his job at the end of October 2017.
-Since then he gained employment through an agency doing customer work such as a product sampling in supermarkets before getting his current job, which is a permanent job within Carphone Warehouse.
+He had some problems at his workplace and therefore he resigned from his job at the end of October 2017.
+Since then he gained employment through an agency doing customer work such as product sampling in supermarkets before getting his current job, which is a permanent job within Carphone Warehouse.

-After Mr V’s surgery he was in a boot for nearly 2 months so his activities were markedly restricted and after that time and he was able to participate in all activities without too much difficulty.
+After Mr V’s surgery, he was in a boot for nearly 2 months so his activities were markedly restricted and after that time and he was able to participate in all activities without too much difficulty.

 Mr V found it difficult to participate in domestic tasks.
 He was able to restart basic tasks like shopping nearly 3 weeks after his injury.
 These activities were restricted for nearly 2 months after his surgery this included domestic tasks such as vacuuming, cleaning, washing up and shopping.
 He needed a lot of assistance from his wife during this time.